-October 3rd, 2023, 4:00 pm MST.
+October 1st, 2024, 4:00 pm MST.
 The application must be submitted electronically and received by this date and time.
-We require one (1) hard copy of all official transcripts, letters of reference, and indigenous status (if applicable).
-Official MCAT scores must be released to the University of Calgary by October 3rd, 2023 by 4:00pm during the application cycle through the AAMC website.
-MCAT scores released after the October 3 - 4:00pm MST will not be accepted and will result in the file closing.
+We require one (1) copy of all official transcripts, letters of reference, and indigenous status (if applicable).
+Official MCAT scores must be released to the University of Calgary by October 1st, 2024 by 4:00pm during the application cycle through the AAMC website.
+MCAT scores released after the October 1 - 4:00pm MST will not be accepted and will result in the file closing.